personal & corporate EVOLUTIVE transformations

 One of the most important ideas of Agile is that people are what is most important.
 We can set up whatever best practices or processes, use the best technology available, but without good human integration and interaction, none of that will properly work or represent a competitive advantage.

-The frameworks, practices, and techniques that have come from Agile are all designed to help people intentionally create teams and work environments that can foster fast-paced value (determined by the customer) creation and effective and efficient high performance.
+The frameworks, practices, and techniques that have come from Agile are all designed to help people intentionally create teams and work environments that can foster fast-paced value (determined by the customer) creation and effective and efficient right performance.

 Agile development is adaptive (responds well to change), iterative (repeats the process), incremental (adds small pieces of value), and collaborative (requires many hands and minds).